Glossary of Mythopoetic Terms in the Sky-Veil Cosmology

 ✦ Golden-edged Folder - A sacred emblem of one’s destiny as revealed in the Highlands of Majesty.
 It is not a decree imposed from without, but a symbol of the inner call awakened through love, obedience, and transformation.
 Carried by the Rose-Bearer and presented only upon arrival at the palace, the folder gleams with the shimmer of remembered purpose—its edges marked in light, its contents already echoing within the soul.

-The folder represents a mystery long hidden but always known, a calling that could not be understood until the wanderer had passed through the Bridge of Reason and the Valley of Tears.
+The folder represents a mystery long hidden but always known, a calling that could not be understood until the wanderer had passed over the Bridge of Reason and through the Valley of Tears.
 It is the crystallization of the journey, the soul’s response to the One who called it, and the offering of that response at the feet of Majesty.

 What is written within is not read with the eyes but lived with the heart.
 It is the form of one’s life when shaped by beauty, truth, and fidelity to the golden thread.

-To follow the Golden Thread is to walk the path of return—drawn not by force, but by the ache of beauty, the stirrings of love, and the recollection of majesty once known.
+To follow the Golden Thread is to walk the path of return—drawn not by force, but by the ache of beauty, the stirrings of love, the wonder of wisdom, and the recollection of majesty once known.
 It is spun from Aphrodite’s first glance, carried through Athena’s flame of wisdom, and knotted at last in the crowning place of Hera’s Highlands.
 Each herald, each sign, each step in the Sky-Veil is bound together by its light.

 In the cosmology of the Sky-Veil, the Grey-Beneath represents the pre-awakened state, the soul’s distance from beauty, wisdom, and majesty.
 It is the quiet exile from one’s true calling, the place where the golden thread is first glimpsed but not yet followed.